 Tool selection has been buggy.
 GitHub issues report that the --tools parameter for the local server doesn’t always parse correctly — users get all tools regardless of their configuration.
 For the hosted server, tool selection via URL parameters works, but the local experience has friction.

 API cost complexity.
-The pricing is per-operation and varies by mode: $7/1K searches, $12/1K for Exa Deep agentic mode, $15/1K for Deep-Reasoning, $1/1K pages for content.
-The consumption-based model means an agent that does research-heavy work can rack up costs that are hard to forecast.
+The pricing is per-operation and varies by mode: $7/1K searches (contents for 10 results now bundled free), $12/1K for Exa Deep, $15/1K for Deep-Reasoning, $1/1K pages for additional content.
+The consumption-based model means an agent doing research-heavy work can still rack up unpredictable costs.
 Compare this to Brave’s flat $3/1K API calls.

 Hosted server timeouts (improved).
 The remote endpoint at mcp.exa.ai previously had timeout issues.
-Exa addressed this in January 2026, and with the sub-200ms fast search mode (February 2026), latency is much less of a concern.
+Exa addressed this with the fast search mode (now benchmarked at sub-500ms P50).
 The hosted endpoint is now more reliable, though the local server still avoids the extra network hop.

 No offline or self-hosted option.
 Every search hits Exa’s API.
 There’s no way to run Exa locally or bring your own index.
 If Exa’s API goes down or your network is restricted, the server is useless.
 The local npm package still makes API calls — it’s just a different transport, not a different architecture.